istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 You can configure an ingress gateway for the cluster-local Prometheus, providing external connectivity to the in-cluster Prometheus endpoint.

 For each cluster, follow the appropriate instructions from the [Remotely Accessing Telemetry Addons](/docs/tasks/observability/gateways/#option-1-secure-access-https) task.
-And you
-**SHOULD** establish secure (HTTPS) access.
+Also note that you **SHOULD** establish secure (HTTPS) access.

 After that, you will need to configure your external Prometheus instance to access the cluster-local Prometheus instances.
 This can be achieved with a configuration like the following (replacing the gateway address and cluster name):